 Step 3 — Apply for Admission

-Local Embry-Riddle Worldwide campus staff can guide you through the application process.
+Apply now to Embry-Riddle Worldwide.
+Local staff can guide you through the application process.

 Step 4 — Complete Admission and Registration Requirements